-When subjected to such a withdrawal, many of the sequences of the all bond portfolio end up running out of money.
+When subjected to such a withdrawal, many of the sequences of the all-bond portfolio end up running out of money.
 If the portfolio experiences poor bond returns early in the sequence of returns, monthly withdrawals comprise a greater percentage of the portfolio.
 If the portfolio experiences high inflation compared to the bond return, then the portfolio falls behind on its purchasing power.
-Having everything in bonds risks not having enough appreciation to overcome poor bonds returns early in the sequence.
+Having everything in bonds risks not having enough appreciation to overcome poor bond returns early in the sequence.

 But in a 50% stocks and 50% bonds portfolio, none of the scenarios ran out of money.
 The worst scenario ended with $195,000.

 This isn’t an argument for a 50-50% allocation but rather a defense of the craft of asset allocation design.
 There is an optimum allocation between stocks and bonds for a given withdrawal rate.
 And the optimum allocation has nothing to do with an investor’s risk preferences.

 Finding that allocation requires running tens of thousands of sequences, not just 30.
 And it should include historical and theoretical scenarios from more than just the past 40 years.
 Finally, your allocation and your safe withdrawal rate are best adjusted every year during retirement.